 A cumulative matrix chart is used to show aggregated data displaying the Average, Minimum, Maximum or Total value for a series Field.
 The data is grouped by a defined field into categories along the X-axis.
-The series are then chosen.
+The series is then chosen.
 Each series is a set of numeric values for each category displayed as a chosen chart type.
-The cumulative matrix chart can display multiple series on the the same or multiple Y-axes
+The cumulative matrix chart can display multiple series on the same or multiple Y-axes

 The chart is dynamic and allows the users to select which series of data are displayed on the chart.

 To generate a Cumulative Matrix Chart, you first need to be in the 'Reports' section where you will then be able to click 'Add Report' in at least one of the highlighted locations below.

 By clicking the button it should bring you onto a report selection page where you are shown various reports and some information about them.
 To choose a 'Cumulative Matrix' find the card containing the 'Cumulative Matrix' chart then click on 'Create'.
 Alternatively, you can find it by searching and selecting 'Cumulative Matrix' on 'Filter Types'.